Dropping the third nap:

 How can I transition from 3 to 2 naps?

-Every child is different, so make sure to observe your little one’s sleep habits and figure out when the time’s right to wean them off the third nap or drop it all together!
-Get in touch with a baby sleep consultant if you want to learn more.
+Every child is different, so make sure to observe your little one’s sleep habits and figure out when the time’s right to drop the third nap.
+Get in touch with a baby sleep consultant if you want to learn more or need help with the nap transition.